ethereum-pocr/whitepaper/whitepaper.md

 If the user's demand for transactions goes above the capacity of the network, there will be competition between the users to get their transaction in the blocks and this is going to increase the gas price proposed by the users, as sealers will prioritize transactions with the highest fee.
 This will push the CRC price up due to demand being higher than offer up to the point where the price will be too high to equal the intrinsec value of the service (and user will turn to an alternate solution).

-Speculation is another element that influence the market price of an asset and crypto tokens have been subject to this influence.
+Speculation is another element that influence the market price of an asset and crypto tokens have been subject to this influence a lot (too much).
 At the time of writing the whitepaper it is the intention of the authors to minimize the impact of the speculation on the price, but it is understood that speculation provides a service to any market (liquidity, risk transfer) but too much speculation will impair the users and sealers in the network.
 The CRC is not intented to be an investment asset (unlike BTC or ETH have become) but the authors wish to maintain the CRC as a utility token which price measures the value of the blockchain service.
-At the launch of the network, the initial sealers do not intend to provide CRC to exchanges to keep some influence on the price, but as soon as the network grow it will become necessary for the sealers and users to have a market place to sell and buy the CRC between them and speculation may arise.
+At the launch of the network, the initial sealers do not intend to provide CRC to exchanges to keep some influence on the price, but as soon as the network grows it will become necessary for the sealers and users to have a market place to sell and buy the CRC between them and speculation may arise.

 The monetary policy of the CRC is not defined by any particular actor.
 It is initially set in this whitepaper, as a starting point based on hypothesis and the experience of other networks, but the distributed governance of the network (defined in the following sections) can decide changes in particular the following parameters